 - Additional Reading

-A feature in humans and other animals in which the skin and its appendages that are arranged in designs.
-Anatomical structures that display integumentary patterns include the skin (Fig. 1), scales, hairs, and feathers, as well as the epidermal ridges of the fingers, palms, and feet.
+A feature in humans and other animals in which the skin and its appendages are arranged in designs.
+Anatomical structures that display integumentary patterns include skin (Fig. 1), scales, hairs, and feathers, as well as the epidermal ridges of the fingers, palms, and feet.
 In its common usage, integumentary patterns refer to the configurations of epidermal ridges, collectively named dermatoglyphics.
 Dermatoglyphics are characteristic of primates.
-See also: Epidermal ridges; Feather; Hair; Primates; Scale (zoology); Skin
+See also: Epidermal ridges; Feather; Hair; Primate; Scale (zoology); Skin

 The content above is only an excerpt.